ramon-angosto/ArgosCam/README.md

 # ArgosCam
-This project is the result of my bachelor degree final projects, of my studies in mechatronical engineering, a copy of the complete documentation of the project can be found in the documentation folder. <!-- link a carpeta -->
+This project is the result of my bachelor degree final projects, for my studies in mechatronical engineering, a copy of the complete documentation of the project can be found in the documentation folder. <!-- link a carpeta -->

 ## Introduction